usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 1. Register a Reddit account.
 Review the last 10 posts in  https://www.reddit.com/r/salesforce/.
 Search for "Salesforce Developer Interview" posts
 1. Register with https://salesforce.stackexchange.com/.
 Read the last 5 posts.
 Upvote those that you find interesting.
 1. Explain to someone the importance of each of the above tasks
 1. Pat yourself on the back for completing the last day of the 10 Day Challenge!
-Now let's start over so that coding is easier next time round.
+Now let's start over so that coding tasks are easier next time round.

 [[↑] Back to top](#salesforce-exercises)